willshuttleworth/git-test/git_info.md

 * `git remote add origin <url>`: adds remote origin for local repository
 * `git remote -v`: verifies remote url of repo

+### checking status

+* `git log`: shows log of all commits, also tells where remote is
+* `git status`: tells which changes are pending. useful when you mess up lol

 ## todo

-* merge, checkout, log, rebase
+* merge, checkout, rebase (basically whole section about branching)

 * learn branching
 * clone ffanalyzer repo